 "There will be no more loyal employee than one who has been fully supported through a trying situation."

 Jane Clark, partner at Gowling WLG

-This podcast will count for up to 20 minutes of Professionalism credit toward the mandatory CPD requirements of the Law Society of Upper Canada (subject to the LSUC's overall limit of six hours per year for viewing archived video programs).
+This podcast will count for up to 20 minutes of Equality & Inclusion Professionalism (EDI) credit toward the mandatory CPD requirements of the Law Society of Ontario (subject to the overall limit of 6 hours per year for viewing archived video programs).

 He is also an active member in the swimming and lifesaving community, serving on the board of directors for the Lifesaving Society (Ontario Branch) as the corporate secretary/legal adviser, and on the Lifesaving Society (National Branch) National Team Selection Committee for Lifesaving Sport.

 He is also co-chair of Gowling WLG's Diversity and Inclusion Council and is committed to promoting these principles.

 To learn more about Roberto, visit his bio or connect with him on Twitter or LinkedIn.